-In this paper, our Chief Technology Solutions Officer Sumeet Puri explains the technical importance and business value of shifting to a real-time, event-driven infrastructure, and lays out a proven 6-step process for achieving EDA.
+In this paper, our Chief Technology Solutions Officer Sumeet Puri explains the technical importance and business value of shifting to a real-time, event-driven infrastructure, and lays out a proven 6-step process for achieving success with event-driven architecture.

 Steps to EDA success:

-- Get a Quick Win - Implementation of new EDA drives innovation and reuse
+- Get a Quick Win - Implementation of new event-driven architecture drives innovation and reuse.